Aarya-Patel/PersonalWebsite/README.md

-Welcome to my personal webiste.
+Welcome to my personal website.
 You can find in more depth about who I am and what I have acheived.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).